hasanthamdani/TicketReimbursementSystem/README.md

 # Technical Requirement

-The project is built from scratch, and must utilize the following technologies: Spring MVC, Spring Data, Spring Boot, React, Consumption of a RESTful API, hosting the database in Amazon RDS, version management using git, unit tests for all back-end features using JUnit and Mockito along with Spring Boot Test, and API testing via Postman.
+The project is built from scratch, and must utilize the following technologies: Spring MVC, Spring Data, Spring Boot, React, consumption of a RESTful API, hosting the database in Amazon RDS, version management using Git, unit tests for all back-end features using JUnit and Mockito along with Spring Boot Test, and API testing via Postman.

 # User Stories

 ## 1: The application should allow for a user to register a new account or login to a pre-existing account

-As an employee, I should be able to create a new account on the endpoint POST localhost:8080/register.
+As an employee, I should be able to register a new account.
-As an employee, i should be able to login to my account on the endpoint GET localhost:8080/login/{username}.
+As an employee, i should be able to login to my account.
-As a manager, I should be able to only login to a pre-existing account on the database via the endpoint GET localhost:8080/login/{username}.
+As a manager, I should be able to only login to a pre-existing account on the database.

 ## 2: The application should allow for both managers and employees to submit tickets